How To Address Letters, Mails, and Envelopes in Canada with Mailing Address Format

 Elements of a Canadian Address

-Street types: Many street types in Canada need to be clearly mentioned while writing a Canadian mailing address.
+Street types: Many street types in Canada must be clearly mentioned while writing a Canadian mailing address.
 Following are some examples of street-type abbreviations.

 - Extension – EXTN